smokephisticated/smokephisticated/pages/bowls/bowls.md

 Hey, Morty!

-Sold by Brothers with Glass, This Pickle Rick Hand Pipe is ready to travel any dimensional toking rotation - **it's Pickle Riicckkk!!**
+Sold by Brothers with Glass, This Pickle Rick Hand Pipe is ready to travel through any interdimensional toking rotation - **it's Pickle Riicckkk!!**

-Made by Chameleon Glass in Arizona, USA; this pipe is the highest rated and highest quality rendition of the Pickle Rick Hand Pipe that we could find.
+Made by Chameleon Glass in Arizona, USA.

+This pipe is the highest rated and highest quality rendition of the Pickle Rick Hand Pipe that we could find online.

-Chameleon Glass is known for both the high standards that they maintain in their glass, and the satisfaction maintained with their customers - this product is just another shining example of Chameleon Glass's reputation.
+Chameleon Glass is known for high standards in their glass, and the satisfaction maintained with their customers.

 **Specs & Features:**

 * 5" in length

-* Green scientific glass
+* Green Scientific Glass

-* Anti-roll pickle bumps - Sorry Morty, this pickle won't be so easy to flip over..
-Which is actually a good thing, no herb spillage!
+* Anti-Roll Bumps - Good lick flipping this pickle over, *Morty*.

 * Made in Arizona, USA